wch/extrafont/README.md

-# fonts
+# extrafont

-The fonts package makes it easier to use fonts other than the basic PostScript fonts that R uses, such as system TrueType fonts.
+The extrafont package makes it easier to use fonts other than the basic PostScript fonts that R uses, such as system TrueType fonts.
 Fonts installed through this package can be used with PDF or PostScript output files, but they won't necessarily be available for screen or bitmap output.

 There are two hurdles for using fonts in PDF (or Postscript) output files: